csc301-2023-winter/3-university-health-network-T/Deliverable-2/Iteration-02-review.md

 #### Q3(a).
 Planned changes

 List any **process-related** (i.e. team organization and/or how you work) changes you are planning to make (if there are any)
+* Improve communication: Ensure that team members are communicating regularly online.
+This could include daily stand-up meetings, weekly check-ins, and using tools like Wechat and Zoom to facilitate remote collaboration.
+* Foster a positive team culture: Create a positive team culture that encourages collaboration, communication, and a focus on quality.
+This can help keep team members motivated and engaged throughout the project.
+* Prioritize testing and quality assurance: Develop a comprehensive testing plan that includes automated testing, manual testing, and user acceptance testing.
+This will help ensure that the website functions properly and that the user experience is positive.
+* Document processes and procedures: Ensure that processes and procedures are documented effectively so that team members can reference them as needed.
+This will help ensure that everyone is on the same page and that new team members can get up to speed quickly.
+* Implement effective time management strategies: Develop strategies for effective time management, including setting realistic deadlines, breaking tasks down into smaller components, and prioritizing tasks based on importance and urgency.
+* Encourage collaboration and knowledge sharing: Encourage team members to collaborate and share their knowledge with UHN partners.
+This can help ensure that everyone is working towards the same goals and that the project benefits from everyone's input.

  * Ordered from most to least important, with supporting argument explaining a change.